 (This entire interview is available at the bottom of this page.).

--He described carrying two duffle bags, one of his German trophies in addition to his kit bag.
+-He described carrying a duffle bag full of his German War trophies in addition to his kit bag.
 He stated that when he boarded the train he turned back for his second kit bag only to find someone had stolen it when he turned his back.

--When William returned from over-seas (late 1945 or early 1946) it was his intention to rejoin Yukon Southern Airways (by law they were required to hire him back).
+-When William arrived back in Canada from over-seas (late 1945 or early 1946) it was his intention to rejoin Yukon Southern Airways (by law they were required to hire him back).
 But, then one day he saw an advertisement for the Alberta Forest Service.
 He applied, was accepted, and went to Forestry School in Kananaskis on the ‘veterans training benefit’ in January 1947.

 When interviewed Liam asked what was it like when they returned from the war.
 Here is a clip with Bills answer;